Katya Heldwein, PhD, Principal Investigator

 Claire Metrick, PhD Student, Biochemistry Program

-Claire graduated from Boston University with a Bachelor’s degree in Biomedical Engineering and worked in pharmaceutical industry before starting her graduate studies.
+Claire graduated from Boston University with a Bachelor’s degree in Biomedical Engineering and worked in the pharmaceutical industry before starting her graduate studies.
 Her project deals with a trio of HSV-1 proteins that are necessary for the cytoplasmic budding of capsids yet mysteriously spend much of their time in the nucleus.

 Henry Rogalin, PhD Student, Biochemistry Program